auperatech/VMSS2.0/docs/basic_node_creation/README.md

 User can embed their custom logic into VMSS2.0 by creating node/calculators.
 This guide will walk you through the creation of custom node and running a pipeline that uses that custom logic.

+## Example Calculators

+If you need to refer to an example calculator durng this tutorial, please take a look at our open source calculators which may be [found here](https://github.com/auperatech/vmss_calculators)

 ## Start and execute the docker container
 1. Please refer to the [setup documentation](../../setup/K260_Kria_SOM/README.md) for enviroment setup of Kria SOM